astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 Dr. Martin Luther King Jr. expanded upon the ideals of America.
 He took these ideas from the founders and showed that America wasn't all that it could be and opened a portal into what a greater America looks like.

-The Left has a point to make, but it is not fully realized.
-All is not right under our house, but we must dust off the old documents of the founders and revitalize them, not destroy them.
+The Left has a point to make, but it is not fully realized and a lot of their dogma is filled with corruption.
+You get exactly what you ask for, but it doesn't mean you get what you want.
+We can admit, not _all_ is not right under our house, but we must dust off the old documents of the founders and revitalize them, not destroy them.

 Bezmenov lived to see the fall of the Soviet Union, but not America.
 Hopefully his prophetic vision is never fully realized and America comes out on top stronger and revitalized.